n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Odoo/README.md

 # Odoo

-[Odoo](https://www.odoo.com/) is a suite of open source business apps covering functionality such as: CRM, eCommerce, accounting, inventory, point of sale, project management, and so on.
+[Odoo](https://www.odoo.com/) is a suite of open-source business apps covering functionality such as: CRM, eCommerce, accounting, inventory, point of sale, project management.

 ::: tip Credentials
 You can find authentication information for this node [here](../../../credentials/Odoo/README.md).